Quetzal-framework/quetzal-CRUMBS/docs/3-chelsa.rst

 and have a snowball effect on the downstream levels of biodiversity at higher spatial scales (*e.g., emergence of two distinct species*).

-Models that can link these scales have to rely on high-resolution landscape data.

 .. figure:: DEM_dynamic_2_gif
    :alt: Digital Elevation Model
    :class: with-shadow